BC Lions: Another Grey Cup (1993–1995)

 The "new" 1993 edition of the BC Lions, under the guidance of head coach Dave Ritchie and general manager Eric Tillman signed a number of proven CFL veterans, including Danny McManus, James "Wild" West, Rob Smith, Less Browne, Tyrone Jones, Sean Foudy and CFL All-Star Vic Stevenson, winner of the 1992 DeMarco-Beckett Trophy as the Outstanding Offensive Lineman in the West Division.
 The team also added promising rookies, such as running back Cory Philpot, draft pick Tom Europe, and Derek Grier.
 A contract dispute with Jon Volpe kept him from training camp, but he was back in the fold by the second game of the season.
-The Lions struck quickly with wins over Saskatchewan and Toronto before grinding to a halt in Winnipeg after only three days rest between road games.
+The Lions struck quickly with wins over the Saskatchewan Roughriders and Toronto Argonauts before grinding to a halt in Winnipeg after only three days rest between road games.
 However, the Leos lost only two more games through July, August, and mid-September, cruising to an 8–3 record, the Lions' best start since 1987.
-Quarterback Danny Barrett broke the CFL's single-game passing yard record, completing 30 passes for 601 yards, eclipsing the previous mark of 586 yards set back in 1954 by Alouettes legend, Sam "The Rifle" Etcheverry.
-The Lions entered the September 18, 1993 game against Calgary in a battle for first place in the Western Division.
+Quarterback Danny Barrett broke the CFL's single-game passing yard record, completing 30 passes for 601 yards, eclipsing the previous mark of 586 yards set back in 1954 by Montreal Alouettes legend, Sam "The Rifle" Etcheverry.
+The Lions entered the September 18, 1993 game against the Calgary Stampeders in a battle for first place in the Western Division.
 However, Doug Flutie and the Stamps prevailed, 40–21.
 The Lions went on to win only two of the next seven games, sliding to a 64–27 pounding against Sacramento in the regular-season finale, for a 10–8 finish.
 Nevertheless, the Lions made the playoffs after a one-year absence, facing Calgary in the West Division semi-final game on November 14, 1993.
 Despite generating twice as much offence as the Stamps, the Leos could not score a touchdown and fell 17–9.